dreadl0ck/zeus/wiki/docs/README.md

 The **wiki/INDEX.md** file will be converted to HTML and inserted in main wiki page.

-> NOTE: This is still work in progress

 ## OS Support

 ZEUS was developed on OSX, and thus supports OSX and Linux.